Home Improvement projects have a way of snowballing in a 1920's house..."painting a nursery" evolves into a multi-week,

 I'm so glad we waited until I was pregnant (not!) to undertake this.
 Doesn't every pregnant woman dream of assisting with some general contracting?
 I stayed clear of any dust or fumes, but helped with fetching and lugging, within reason.
 I also had to work on the planning, shopping for tools and supplies and troubleshooting.
 My favorite parts were carrying sheets of drywall upstairs at 26 weeks and helping hang ceiling drywall at 27 weeks!
 Good thing I've had an easy pregnancy and felt fit and able to do stuff.

 First, it was a job in itself to empty out the room (not to mention the adjacent closet!) intended for the nursery.
-We had to take down a queen sized canopy bed and an antique, slightly larger than twin, bed and move 3 bureaus, an armoire, a desk, several other pieces of furniture, rugs and lots of decorative items.
-There were heaps of stuff to deal with all over the house.
-We were tired out before we'd even begun!
+We had to take down a queen sized canopy bed and an antique, slightly larger than twin, bed and move 3 bureaus, an armoire, a desk, several other pieces of furniture, rugs and

 Only then, could the real work actually be started...

--Wallpaper Striping: There was one layer of dingy cream/yellow striped 1920's wallpaper to remove and expose the rough, gray, horsehair plaster walls underneath.
+Wallpaper Striping: There was one layer of dingy cream/yellow striped 1920's wallpaper to remove and expose the rough, gray, horsehair plaster walls underneath.

 Here is a corner showing the old plaster and some chemical stripper working on the trim, though Jeff later decided to use the heat gun or just muscle on the rest.
 I just "love" the way all the hardware is painted over...

--Paint Striping: Paint on top of varnish with no proper primer had to be removed from all the trim and doors.
+Paint Striping: Paint on top of varnish with no proper primer had to be removed from all the trim and doors.
 Lots of the woodwork was removed for this.
 Also, we bought new quarter round to replace the old, rather than trying to scrape and reuse it.
 We opted to put new framing around the door inside the closet, so we could use the vintage trim on some window trim that needs repair in another room (at some point!).
 We also replaced the closet baseboard.

 The room was vented and Jeff wore a respirator.
 Are you my mummy?
-A reference to a favorite Dr. Who episode ;)

-Yes, the entire floor looked like this!
+entire floor looked like this!
 It took four hours to make this mess and about an hour to clean up.

 Fortunately, things slowly got better...